-A choice of one of four programming problems to do with language comparison, or legacy re-engineering.
+A choice of one of a series of programming problems related to legacy programming languages, or re-engineering.

 Course Technologies and Technical Support

 CourseLink System Requirements

 You are responsible for ensuring that your computer system meets the necessary system requirements.
 Use the browser check tool to ensure your browser settings are compatible and up to date.
 (Results will be displayed in a new browser window).